The Snow Mountain Story - Brahmatal Trek

 Abhi: Mumbai ki yaad aa rahi hai bro!

 Every morning in the mountains brings a new and unexpected view.
 We woke up and did one of the hardest things: get our asses out of the sleeping bag and put the sleeping bag back into the sack.
-My shoe laces were sticking up like a twig, hot water from last night had frozen in a thermos, and there was a thick layer of ice inside the tent; one could only imagine the cold.
+My shoelaces were sticking up like a twig, hot water from last night had frozen in a thermos, and there was a thick layer of ice inside the tent; one could only imagine the cold.
 But the sun was out, and that was a good sign for all.
 I started another walking journey into the woods.
 Every step of the way, it becomes more difficult, challenging, and beautiful.
 It was a long and tiring day, but campsite 2 was in a beautiful spot.
 We literally crawled to the camps in the end, and everyone was dead tired.
 We all congregated in the kitchen tent because it was slightly warmer than the other tents.
 Some were shivering, and some were checking their legs for frostbite.
 We didn’t think we could survive another harsh night in the mighty Himalayas.
 Before my mind could go numb and stop working forever, I came up with the idea to descend from peak to base in a single day to avoid spending one more night in the cold (necessity is the mother of inventions, indeed).
 Iss idea ka khulli baaho se swagat hua!
 Our trek leaders were slightly skeptical, but since it was a descent and our desire to get down was stronger than giving up, they took a chance and we were off to the summit.

-The Summit and Submit
+Day 4: The Summit and Submit

 Another day, another spectacular sunrise, and an amazing breakfast thanks to Mohan (kudos to the TTH team).
 This morning was slightly better, yet our decision to descend in a single day made me question my ability to carry my heavy rucksack.
 Will I be able to lift it and still climb up to the summit and get back to the base on my own?
-I shuffled some of my jackets to offload the luggage of my friends and decided to take the chance, so off we go to the summit.
+I shuffled some of my jackets to offload the luggage of my friends and decided to take the chance, so off we went to the summit.

 Reaching the summit was undoubtedly one of the most difficult climbs of the trip, but it confirmed the adage “best views come after the hardest climbs,” and boy, was it beautiful!
 I sat there talking to Mt.
-Trisul from afar, as if the mountain asked me, Did you do it ?, and I replied “Yes.”
-“What did it cost ?” asked the mountain, and I answered “everything with love.”
+Trisul from afar as if the mountain asked me, Did you do it ?, and I replied “Yes.”
+“What did it cost ?” asked the mountain, and I answered “Everything with love.”

 In the end, all that mattered to me were the things I experienced through the Brahmatal trek, and if I could bring you one lesson from the mountains, then it would be

-“Keep walking, the summit of your life is yet to come, and when it does, “Stay there and enjoy the moment, because the next summit will be a long way away.”
+“Keep walking, the summit of your life is yet to come, and when it does, “Stay there and enjoy the moment because the next summit will be a long way away.”

 Stay in the moment and close to the mountains.